This document defines the binary format for the AST defined in the

 boolean flag.
 When a value is first added to the value index space (via

-), the flag is clear.
+import, instance, alias or start), the flag is clear.
 When a value is

-), the flag is set.
+used (via export, instantiate or start), the flag is set.
 After

 validating the last definition of a component, validation requires all values’